-The surgery has three patient Research Ambassadors who help with assessing study design, discuss practical issues of running a study at the surgery and liaising with the Patient Participation team at the Clinical Research Network.
+The surgery research team assess study design, discuss practical issues of running a study at the surgery and liaise with the Patient Participation team at the Clinical Research Network.

 The surgery believes that medical research is important for many reasons.
 Research studies help to answer specific questions about health and health care.
 The design of a study reflects the question(s) that it is seeking to answer.
 For example, studies can explore:

 Patients may receive an SMS (text) from the surgery either from NHS-NoReply or from 07903 592043 to be aware of a research study that, if covid positive, means they could be contacted by the research team.

 If it is from NHS-NoReply, due to limits on how much information can be displayed via SMS, you will be provided a link to be able to read more information.
 This link is trusted and will take you to a page that allows you to read the full message about the study.